-You’re faithfully following a healthy weight-loss plan and paying attention to diet, exercise, adequate sleep, and proper supplementation.
-You track your water intake and weigh yourself at the same time, on the same day each week.
+You’re following a healthy weight-loss plan and paying attention to diet, exercise, adequate sleep, and proper supplementation.
 Yet your weight remains the same.
 But there are medical conditions that make it difficult to lose weight.

 Often when this happens, there’s a hidden culprit such as stress or prescription medications.
 Or perhaps you’re eating foods with hidden forms of sugar.
 Sometimes, though, stubborn weight that won’t go away is the result of underlying medical conditions that affect various systems throughout the body.
 If your body’s internal processes aren’t functioning correctly, that can have a widespread impact on other bodily functions — including your ability to lose weight.